 Mr. Garber affirmed that the school will pursue the lawsuit to the end to protect international students.

-The move to ban Harvard from recruiting international students is the latest escalation in a confrontation between the White House and America’s oldest university.
-Previously, the Trump administration froze billions of dollars in research funding for Harvard.
+The move to ban Harvard from recruiting international students is the latest escalation in the confrontation between the White House and America's oldest university.
+Previously, the administration of US President Donald Trump froze billions of dollars in research funding for Harvard.

-The impact of the international student ban on Harvard has caused concern for many other universities across the United States.
-The ban has also caused Harvard's operations to immediately fall into serious turmoil, causing severe psychological impacts on the school's international students.
+The impact of the ban on international student recruitment on Harvard has caused great concern for many other universities across the United States.
+The ban also immediately caused serious instability in Harvard's operations, causing severe psychological impacts on the school's international students.

-Responding to Harvard University's latest lawsuit against US authorities, the assistant director of communications for the US Department of Homeland Security - Ms. Tricia McLaughlin - stated: "Recruiting foreign students is a privilege, not a natural right.
-This privilege is helping universities increase revenue, enriching the financial funds worth billions of dollars of many schools.
+Responding to Harvard University's latest lawsuit against US authorities, the assistant director of communications for the US Department of Homeland Security, Ms. Tricia McLaughlin, stated: "Recruiting foreign students is a privilege, not a natural right.
+This privilege is helping universities increase their revenue, enriching the multi-billion dollar financial funds of many schools.

 The government is committed to bringing rationality back to the student visa system.
 No lawsuit, whether filed by Harvard or any other school, will change that goal.
 We will do everything according to the law, based on the facts and logic of the situation."